Work and family: The legal perspective

 responsibilities to women returning to work from maternity leave.

-industrial relations laws, awards and agreements as well as the federal Sex
+relations laws, awards and agreements as well as the federal Sex Discrimination

-Discrimination Act, an employee is entitled to return to the position they
+Act, an employee is entitled to return to the position they held prior to

-held prior to commencing leave or to a comparable position available if her
+commencing leave or to a comparable position available if her original job

 - An employee returning